ISC offers binary packages for BIND 9.

 |Fedora||i386, x86_64, ppc64le||Minimal changes from official ISC releases.
 Includes dnstap.||BIND 9 Extended Support Version (ESV), BIND 9 Stable version, BIND 9 Development version|

 |Debian||i386, x86_64, ppc64le||Based on the official Debian packages but more up to date.||BIND 9 Extended Support, BIND 9 Stable, BIND 9 Development verson|

 For ISC support subscribers only

 ISC support subscribers have access to RHEL/CentOS packages that have no downstream patches that ISC has not created or tested in an access-controlled repository on Cloudsmith.io.
 This is the same as the one listed above in the public COPR repository, except that because it is access-controlled, we can update it with embargoed security fixes.
 Using this repository gives ISC support subscribers the option of updating during the Advance Security Notification period immediately prior to the announcement of a BIND 9 security vulnerability.
 ISC support subscribers will continue to receive Advance Security Notifications with security patches or updated tarballs if they wish to build their own.

-The .spec file we are using to create the CentOS image is maintained in the BIND 9 Gitlab project.
+The .spec file we use to create the CentOS image is maintained in the BIND 9 GitLab project.

 BIND Subscription Edition

 In addition, ISC support subscribers who have access to the -S Supported Preview version of BIND (aka the Subscription Edition) can download a RHEL/CentOS package.
 This is in another access-controlled repository on Cloudsmith.io.
 For access to both of these two repositories, users need an access token, which will be provided via their ISC support queue.